Prohibition on Amendment: Migration or Importation

 ...no Amendment which may be made prior to the Year One thousand eight hundred and eight shall in any Manner affect the first and fourth Clauses in the Ninth Section of the first Article....

-Toward the end of the Constitutional Convention, after previous clauses concerning slavery had been settled, and in the midst of the discussion about the process of amending the Constitution, John Rutledge of South Carolina said that “he never could agree to give a power by which the articles relating to slaves might be altered by the States not interested in that property and prejudiced against it.”
-An addition to the clause was immediately agreed to that forbade amending the so-called Slave Trade Clause (Article I, Section 9, Clause 1) and the Direct Taxes Clause (Article I, Section 9, Clause 4) prior to 1808, after which Congress could regulate the slave trade.
+Toward the end of the Constitutional Convention, after previous clauses concerning slavery had been settled, and in the midst of the discussion about the process of amending the Constitution, John Rutledge of South Carolina declared that “he never could agree to give a power by which the articles relating to slaves might be altered by the States not interested in that property and prejudiced against it.”
+An addition to the clause was immediately agreed to that forbade amending the Migration or Importation Clause (Article I, Section 9, Clause 1) and the Direct Taxes Clause (Article I, Section 9, Clause 4) prior to 1808, after which Congress could regulate the slave trade.

 Interestingly, reference to the Fugitive Slave Clause (Article IV, Section 2, Clause 3) is not included here among the clauses protected from amendment.
-By omission, this signifies the broad consensus supporting the Fugitive Slave Clause and the fact that it was not at the time thought to be controversial.
+The omission signifies the broad consensus supporting the Fugitive Slave Clause and the fact that it was not at the time thought to be controversial.

 Paul Finkelman, The American Suppression of the African Slave Trade: Lessons on Legal Change, Social Policy, and Legislation, 42 AKRON L. REV. 431 (2009)

 Henry P. Monaghan, We the People[s], Original Understanding, and Constitutional Amendment, 96 Colum.
 L. Rev. 121 (1996)